AtlassianPS/ConfluencePS/docs/en-US/Get-Label.md

 ```

 ### -PageSize
-Maximimum number of results to fetch per call.
+Maximum number of results to fetch per call.
 This setting can be tuned to get better performance according to the load on the server.
 Warning: too high of a PageSize can cause a timeout on the request.